-USA-resident* locksmiths and service technicians qualified in vehicle security system repairs need a subscription to the NASTF VSP Registry in order to purchase security codes and VIN-specific computer files directly from the OEM/automaker.
+USA-resident* locksmiths and automotive technicians qualified in vehicle security system repairs need a subscription to the NASTF VSP Registry in order to purchase security codes and VIN-specific computer files directly from the OEM/automaker.
 Most automakers/OEMs make this information available instantly from their websites 24/7/365.
 See a list of the OEMs and the model year ranges available in this pdf file (click HERE).

 Canadian resident locksmiths and automotive technicians can participate in the VSP.
 Email John Norris.

 NASTF is not able to help with key or security.
 Contact local automaker agents.